mstyura/jitsi-sctp/README.md

 ### (Re)Building a new JNI lib
 The JNI lib will need to be rebuilt if there is a change in the [`usrsctp`](https://github.com/sctplab/usrsctp) version or a change in the JNI wrapper `C` file.
-Chanees in [`usrsctp`](https://github.com/sctplab/usrsctp) handled by re-compiling `usrsctp` artifact from corresponding maven module.
+Changes in [`usrsctp`](https://github.com/sctplab/usrsctp) handled by re-compiling `usrsctp` artifact from corresponding maven module.
 Changes in JNI wrapper `C` code are handled by recompiling `jniwrapper-native` artifact from corresponding maven module.
 To re-build native libraries cross-platform [`CMake`](https://cmake.org/) build tool, `C` compiler and linker and `JDK` must be installed on system used to build.